-Sunrise Trail was overtopped by floodwaters.
-Town leaders feared the dike might have been breached, until the waters receded and revealed it to be damaged but intact.

-In Aroostook County, which did not experience severe conditions in December or January, but has weathered previous severe storm events, officials are concerned about the lack of updated flood maps as ice jams and flooding become more frequent and less predictable.
+- In Machias, the town offices were flooded and severely damaged, as were businesses along Route 1.
+The dike that carries Route 1 and the Downeast Sunrise Trail is critical to regional connectivity and popular for walking and recreational fishing.
+It was overtopped by floodwaters and town leaders feared the dike might have been breached, until the waters receded and revealed it to be damaged but intact. - In Aroostook County, which did not experience severe conditions in December or January but has weathered previous severe storm events, officials are concerned about the lack of updated flood maps as ice jams and flooding become more frequent and less predictable.
 The county's remoteness means that communities must plan for extended periods without electricity, fuel, and other resources.

 For many people affected by the storms, the repeated episodes between 2022 and 2024 left little doubt that Maine has entered a new era of storm intensity and vulnerability.
 Questions about how to rebuild have become commonplace.
-How much higher to avoid the next flood?
+How much higher should buildings or wharves be to avoid the next flood?
 How much stronger to withstand the next onslaught?
 In far too many instances, decades-old flood maps and building codes did not offer sufficient answers for the magnitude of the challenge.
 When confronted with the need to rebuild quickly, property owners, engineers, contractors, and communities frequently lacked designs and approaches that could be trusted to withstand the next big storm.
 Many took educated guesses, while others simply rebuilt what had been destroyed.